×

 National/Local Action Plans

 HealthWISE – Work Improvement in Health Services – Action Manual (2014).
-International Labour Organization.
+International Labor Organization.

 This ILO action manual aims to help initiate and sustain changes for improvement by using a checklist as a workplace assessment tool, which identifies and prioritizes areas of action.
 The manual is split into eight modules addressing issues such as occupational hazards, workplace safety, physical and biological hazards, management and retention, working time, and personnel support.
 Each module includes sample action plans and checklists to guide the implementation of recommended practices.

 HealthWISE – Work Improvement in Health Services – Trainers’ Guide (2014).
-International Labour Organization.
+International Labor Organization.

 Nurses: A Voice to Lead: Invest in Nursing and Respect Rights to Secure Global Health (2022).